In this article:

 What is RAM on a computer?

-Random Access Memory (RAM) serves as a computer’s short-term memory, storing the data currently being utilised by the processor.
+Random Access Memory (RAM) serves as a computer’s short-term memory, storing the data currently being utilized by the processor.
 Compared to data stored on a hard disk, SSD, or other long-term storage devices, RAM memory can be accessed much more quickly.
 This is precisely why the capacity of RAM plays a crucial role in determining system performance.

 What does RAM stand for?